json-api/json-api/format/index.md

 > Note: The `type` member is required throughout requests and responses in JSON API.
-There are some cases, such as when `POST`ing to an endpoint representing heterogenous data, when the `type` could not be inferred from the endpoint.
+There are some cases, such as when `POST`ing to an endpoint representing heterogeneous data, when the `type` could not be inferred from the endpoint.
 However, picking and choosing when it is required would be confusing; it would be hard to remember when it was required and when it was not.
 Therefore, to improve consistency and minimize confusion, `type` is